tinmarino/try/speech.md

 Here in Alma, we work among astronomers within Galileo Galilei's legacy.

 His heritage survives not only in astrophysics.
 It transcends science.
-He taught us than natural science is not defined by some big equations and small drawings.
+He taught us that natural science is not defined by some big equations and small drawings.
 No more than social science is defined by a rich vocabulary and an empty pocket.
 Both their essences lie in our attitude.